terokarvinen/micro-jump/README.md

-# micro-jump - Jump to function in micro editor
+# micro-jump - Jump to function

 Jump to any function, class or heading with F4.
 Go, Markdown, Python, C...
 A plugin for micro editor.